GiGurra/fl/README.md

 ## Exceptions and panics

+FYI: a "process" below should be considered a virtual thread/goroutine/green thread.
+Think BEAM (erlang, elixir, etc).

 Fluffy-lang does not have exceptions.
 Fluffy has panics.
 Panics are used to signal unrecoverable errors, and are enforced to crash the current process.
 You cannot catch panics, and they are not meant to be caught.
 Panics are used to signal that something went wrong and the process should crash.

 Panics are not as bad as they sound.
-The runtime is designed to handle virtual thread/subprocess crashes gracefully, and a properly configured supervisor will address crashes.
+The runtime is designed to handle process crashes gracefully, and a properly configured supervisor will address crashes.

 ```fluffy